Battling Addiction – One Day At A Time

-How do you become an addict?
+How do you become addicted to something?

 People suffering from addiction don’t wake up one day and decide to get hooked on drugs.
 In fact, most of those suffering from addiction may not know there’s a problem at all.